 Compensation for delays in the judicial proceedings

-A party may be entitled to a monetary compensation out of State funds for undue delays in the judicial proceedings.
-The objective is to compensate for the concern, uncertainty or other comparable damage caused by the delay.
+A party may be entitled to a monetary compensation out of state funds for undue delays in the judicial proceedings.
+The objective is to compensate a party for the concern, uncertainty and other comparable harm caused by the delay.

 The assessment of whether the judicial proceedings have been delayed is made with regard to the length of the judicial proceedings as well as the nature and extent of the matter, the actions of the authorities and courts during the proceedings and the significance of the matter to the party.
-Also the legal praxis of the European Court of Human Rights is taken into account.
+The case law of the European Court of Human Rights is also taken into account.

 The amount of the compensation is EUR 1,500 for each year during which the judicial proceedings have been delayed for a reason that the State is liable for.
 Under certain conditions, the amount of the compensation may be raised or reduced.
 The maximum amount of the compensation is EUR 10,000.